There are different kinds of arguments. Some have the potential for resolution while others do not.

 Arguing opinions provides opportunities to express ourselves and widen our horizons through the consideration of perspectives held by others.
 Often, however, debating opinions that contradict one another does not result in any type of resolution, particularly pertaining to circumstances surrounding UFOs.
 It just goes in circles, as has been the case since the dawn of the modern UFO era.

 Maj.
-Donald Keyhoe, a UFO advocate who
+Donald Keyhoe, a UFO advocate who presented himself as an objective researcher |

 It has been aptly observed that people often think they are objective, whether or not that is the case.
 A symptom of bias can be not knowing we're biased.